 - Search online for reviews of local teachers

 There are now many options for taking lessons offline and online these days.
 While some people may be hesitant to take lessons without a personal touch.
 There are still many advantages to learning drums online.
 First, it is more convenient and flexible than one-on-one, in-person lessons.
 Students can choose when and where they want to learn and practice.
-Second, online lessons are often more affordable than traditional lessons.
+Additionally, online drum lessons typically offer a more budget-friendly alternative compared to traditional in-person lessons.
 And although some may need larger upfront fees, the long-term costs may be much smaller.

 And finally, there are a wide variety of online instructors to choose from.
-So students can find an instructor that best suits their needs and learning style.
+So students can easily discover how to find a good drum teacher and then find an instructor that best suits their needs and learning style.
 Whether you are a complete beginner or an experienced drummer.
 Whether you’re starting out or looking to brush up on your skills.
 Taking online drumming lessons is a great way to improve your playing.
 Especially through structured courses and programs.

 But, having said all that, the complete beginner and anyone who has been playing drums for less than a year.
 Should take one-on-one lessons for at least a year.
 This is because any potential bad habits or problems can be more easily rectified.
 With a one-on-one tutor, you get first-hand knowledge of what you’re doing wrong.
 Or right.
 So wait until your first year has passed before going online.
 And learning from random drummers unless it’s a structured program.
 It would be even better to take private lessons for 2-3 years.
 As you would have then covered the complete foundation found in drumming practice.